SHRED: 3D Shape Region Decomposition with Learned Local Operations

 \subsection{Training Details}

 SHRED requires training 3 networks: the split network, the fix network, and the merge network.
-All networks are implemented with PointNet++ back-bones in PyTorch \cite{pytorchpointnet++,qi2017pointnet++}.
 We use the Adam optimizer \cite{Kingma2014AdamAM} with learning rates of $1e^{-3}$, $1e^{-4}$, $1e^{-4}$ and batch sizes of 64, 64, 128 for the split, fix, and merge networks respectively.
+For the merge network, a learning rate scheduler is employed to drop the learning by a factor of 0.25 every time the train loss does not reach a new minimum over a patience of 10000 iterations.
 Training is performed on a machine with a GeForce RTX 3090 Ti GPU and an Intel i7-11700K CPU.
-The split net trained for 70 epochs (18 hours), the fix net trained for 200 epochs (18 hours), and the merge net trained for 700k iterations ($\sim$3 days).
+The split network trained for 70 epochs (18 hours), the fix network trained for 200 epochs (18 hours), and the merge network trained for 700k iterations ($\sim$3 days).
 All networks perform early stopping on the in-domain validation set.